THIS ART BEGAN BECAUSE OF A DEATH,

 "감사합니다!" "¡Gracias!"
 "Obrigado!"

-I MENTION SIX DISTINGUISHED TEACHERS:
+I MENTION THREE DISTINGUISHED TEACHERS:

 1. En homenaje a Sr. Alcaraz (An orphan): 30 originals to The Adoption Exchange-NM.
 The artist Carroll's interview by CBS Evening News ran two weeks with the highest response in the Adoption's history.
 United Artist Theaters ran the images on the big screen before all movies in CO and NM for 30 days.
 "I seem to remember Alcaraz restored artifacts in Notre Dame and other famous Crusade Era cathedrals in France and Germany, as well as